Overview

 An intentional tort varies from other types of torts because the person who caused injury did so “knowingly” or “purposefully” in their state of mind.

-Intentional torts: what is an intentional tort
+Intentional torts: What is an intentional tort?

 Intentional torts occur when an individual or group deliberately participates in an activity that harms or damages another.